hamishwillee/dronecode_csd_dsk/en/test/sanity_tests.md

 # Sanity Tests

-This section outlines some basic sanity tests that you can use to verify that the system is working properly.
+This section outlines some basic sanity tests that you can use to verify that CSD is working properly.

 <!-- need to check all for Gazebo too -->